We’ve been seeing an unprecedented surge in the job market that, for the first time, is outpacing the jitters of the real estate market.

 Functional turnover is defined as the resignation of a low performer, while dysfunctional turnover is the departure of a high performer.
 For every departure an organization faces, it is essential to gauge the cultural alignment and determine the nature of the turnover in order to take action with data that reflects the reality of the situation.
 A key question you should ask yourself becomes – would you rehire that employee?

 Many employers today are reprimanding themselves and doing whatever it takes to keep turnover stable or low.
 However, this is not entirely the employer’s problem to solve.
 With today’s precariousness and volatility, most organizations are facing an intense cycle of instability.
-Instead of retaining their workforce at all costs, employers should embrace the labour revolution that is underway, and adapt their approach to reap its benefits.
+Instead of retaining their workforce at all costs, employers should embrace the labor revolution that is underway, and adapt their approach to reap its benefits.

 Employees Need to Own Their Personal Career Growth; Employers Need to Offer Them the Opportunities

 There is a misconception that millennials and gen-Z have quit in droves because they lack loyalty and career consistency.
 However, in reality, the largest rate of resignation can be seen in the 30-45 age group, which saw a 20% increase between 2020 and 2021.
-Surprisingly, the 20-25-year-old age bracket has actually seen a decrease – likely associated with a combination of financial factors and a reduction in demand for workers fresh out of school.
+Surprisingly, the 20-25-year-old age bracket has seen a decrease – likely associated with a combination of financial factors and a reduction in demand for workers fresh out of school.

 As employers, we have a moral obligation to provide tangible opportunities for our employees: both by fostering their professional development and by providing them with the support they need to accomplish their goals.
-A recent Monster study depicts that 80% of employees believe their employer does not offer opportunities for growth and 86% believe their career has stalled since the pandemic.
+A recent Monster study depicts that 80% of employees believe their employer does not offer growth opportunities and 86% believe their career has stalled since the pandemic.
 It is therefore important to encourage our people to speak up about their career goals and objectives, and to redefine what development means for them.

-Organizations need to equip their managers to ask the right questions and to establish ongoing communication with their teams in order to properly manage employee growth.
+Organizations need to equip their managers to ask the right questions and to establish ongoing communication with their teams to properly manage employee growth.
 Also, according to Monster’s Job Index, it can be seen that 9% of employees believe that communication with their manager will increase their chances of career advancement, while 34% of employees believe that this will happen by looking elsewhere.
 It is thus essential to exercise awareness and provide the necessary space and time between managers and employees, in order to turn this quest for growth at work to our advantage.

 It is possible to adapt a career to fit the employee’s goals and plan for the future.
 All you need to do is start a conversation that will fulfill the interest of both parties.
 Not sure where to start?
 Ask questions and the plan will be uncovered.